West Gate Bridge: Proposals and realisation

+In 1961 the Association formed Lower Yarra Crossing Ltd. Test drilling began late in that year by which point the Association once again became publicly open to the construction of a bridge, rather than a tunnel.
+Nevertheless Danish tunnel engineering firm Christiani and Nielson were engaged as consultants.
+Chief amongst the concerns regarding a tunnel was the limitation on particular goods or cargoes - notably, flammable material - that could legally, or safely, be carried through a tunnel.

+In the state government's analysis, the cost of building a bridge or a tunnel would be equal, however, notwithstanding the Harbour Trust's strong advocacy for a tunnel, it was felt by those in power that a bridge would more readily allow use by petrol tankers.
+In 1965, Yvonne A. Van Den Nouwelant writes, ‘the Lower Yarra Crossing Authority was granted a franchise by Act of Parliament and in 1968 construction started on the West Gate Bridge.’
+It was noted by the press at the time that the location of the bridge's eastern approaches would require the removal of the Fishermen's Bend airstrip.

 Collapse

 Two years into construction of the bridge, at 11:50 am on 15 October 1970, the 112-metre (367-foot) span between piers 10 and 11 collapsed and fell 50 metres (164 feet) to the ground and water below.
-Thirty-five construction workers died and 18 were injured, and it remains Australia's worst industrial accident.
+Thirty-five construction workers died and eighteen were injured, and it remains Australia's worst industrial accident.
 Many of those who died were on lunch break beneath the structure in workers' huts, which were crushed by the falling span.
 Others were working on and inside the span when it fell.
 The whole 2000 tonne mass plummeted into the Yarra River mud with an explosion of gas, dust and mangled metal that shook buildings hundreds of metres away.
 Nearby houses were spattered with flying mud.
 The roar of the impact, the explosion, and the fire that followed, could be clearly heard over 20 km away.
-On the following morning, 16 October, Sir Henry Bolte (Premier of Victoria) announced that a Royal Commission would be set up immediately to look into the cause of the disaster.
-The Prime Minister, John Gorton, said: "I am sure the whole of Australia is shocked and saddened by the serious accident at West Gate Bridge.
+On the following morning, 16 October, the Premier of Victoria, Sir Henry Bolte, announced that a Royal Commission would be set up immediately to look into the cause of the disaster.
+Prime Minister John Gorton, said: "I am sure the whole of Australia is shocked and saddened by the serious accident at West Gate Bridge.
 Please extend my deepest sympathy to all those families to whom this tragic event has brought such grief."

 Cause

-A Royal Commission into the collapse was established, which concluded on 14 July 1971.
+The Royal Commission concluded on 14 July 1971.
 It attributed the failure of the bridge to two causes: the structural design by designers Freeman Fox & Partners, and an unusual method of construction by World Services and Construction, the original contractors for the project.